ChessMax/awesome-programming-languages/README.md

 - [Effekt](https://github.com/effekt-lang/effekt) - A research language with effect handlers and lightweight effect polymorphism.
 - [Egel](https://github.com/egel-lang/egel) - Egel is an untyped concurrent functional scripting language based on eager combinator rewriting with a concise but remarkably powerful syntax.
 - [Eiffel](https://www.eiffel.org/) - Based on a set of principles, including design by contract, command–query separation, the uniform-access principle, the single-choice principle, the open–closed principle, and option–operand separation.
+- [Elena](https://github.com/ELENA-LANG/elena-lang) - ELENA is a general-purpose language with late binding.
+It is multi-paradigm, combining features of functional and object-oriented programming.
+Rich set of tools are provided to deal with message dispatching : multi-methods, message qualifying, generic message handlers, run-time interfaces.
 - [Elixir](https://elixir-lang.org/) - A dynamic, functional language for building scalable and maintainable applications.
 Elixir leverages the Erlang VM, known for running low-latency, distributed, and fault-tolerant systems.
 Elixir is successfully used in web development, embedded software, data ingestion, and multimedia processing, across a wide range of industries.
 - [Elm](https://elm-lang.org/) - Elm is a functional language that compiles to JavaScript.
 It helps you make websites and web apps.
 It has a strong emphasis on simplicity and quality tooling.
 - [EmojiCode](https://github.com/emojicode/emojicode) - World’s only programming language that’s bursting with emojis.
 Emojicode is an open source, high-level, multi-paradigm programming language consisting of emojis.
 It features Object-Orientation, Optionals, Generics and Closures.